Why Smart Companies Own the Problem — Even When It’s Not Their Fault

 That’s why the first step is always to take the call.
 You can’t fix what you don’t know.

-In the 1980s, I managed installations for JC Penney across three locations while running full-time installation crews.
+In the 1980s, I managed installations for JC Penney across three locations while running full- time installation crews.
 Our relationship with JC Penney began when we were contracted to remodel flooring in several stores throughout the Northeast.
 The regional manager was impressed with how efficiently we completed projects while the stores remained open, minimizing disruption to customers and staff.
 He also noticed how professionally we handled even the most challenging store managers during the process.
 Because of that, he invited us to take on residential carpet installations for the Home Decorating Department — which, to my surprise, I hadn’t realized JC Penney even offered at the time.
 These were full-service jobs involving heavy furniture moves, tear-outs, stairs — the works.
 One early job stands out: 125 yards, a tough install, and the customer was happy.
 She even tipped us.
 But the next day, my father got a complaint call about seams.

 In this second half, I focus on how documentation, education, and consistent follow-up transform that philosophy into lasting success.
 From protecting your reputation to building real trust in the marketplace, these principles turn service into strategy — and responsibility into opportunity.

 Manufacturers who verify rather than deflect demonstrate that they value more than just profits — they care about product quality, process integrity, and the people who depend on their flooring.
-When valid concerns are dismissed or ignored, seasoned professionals like myself take note.
+When valid concerns are dismissed or ignored, seasoned professionals like me take note.

 When I used to bid jobs, if I knew a manufacturer had a reputation for not standing behind their product, I would switch to a comparable alternative.
 Most bid packages include the phrase "or equal," giving us the flexibility to make those changes without issue.
 I personally know many contractors throughout the Northeast that are doing the same right now.
 If those manufacturers reviewed their sales figures in the region, I believe they would see the impact of losing contractor trust.